Releasing the Past for a Fresh Start

 Coping with Anxiety

 Anxiety disorders are becoming increasingly common in our fast-paced world.
-People are suffering as more and more responsibilities and demands are placed upon them and it is estimated that 13% of the population are suffering from an anxiety disorder at any one time.
+People are suffering as more and more responsibilities and demands are placed on them and it is estimated that 13% of the population are suffering from an anxiety disorder at any one time.

 So what is Anxiety?